zanix-io/zjs-templates/README.md

 This structure is designed to promote modularity, scalability, and maintainability in your ZANIX Framework projects.
 Feel free to explore each directory to understand the purpose of different files and folders. the `resources` and `src/config` folders must not change their name or location for the CLI commands to work correctly.

-For more information on how to use the templates and get started with ZANIX Framework, please refer to the documentation or the individual template's README file, like [Zanix Configuration](https://github.com/zanix-io/zjs-config#readme) and [Zanix Server](https://www.npmjs.com/package/@zanix/server#readme).
+## Support and Contributions

-## Contributing
+For more information on how to use the templates and get started with ZANIX Templates, please refer to the documentation, to the [changelog](/CHANGELOG.md#changelog), or to the individual template's README file, like [Zanix Configuration](https://github.com/zanix-io/zjs-config#readme) and [Zanix Server](https://www.npmjs.com/package/@zanix/server#readme).

 If you have any suggestions, bug reports, or feature requests, please feel free to open an issue or submit a pull request.
 We welcome contributions from the community to make the ZANIX Framework Templates even better!